-The tables below present information about the Company's assets and liabilities that are measured at fair value on a recurring basis as of June 30, 2019 and December 31, 2018 and indicate the fair value hierarchy of the valuation techniques the Company utilized to determine such fair value.
+The tables below present information about the Company's assets and liabilities that are measured at fair value on a recurring basis as of September 30, 2020 and December 31, 2019 and indicate the fair value hierarchy of the valuation techniques the Company utilized to determine such fair value.
 In general, fair values determined by Level 1 inputs utilize observable inputs such as quoted prices in active markets for identical assets or liabilities.
 Fair values determined by Level 2 inputs utilize data points that are either directly or indirectly observable, such as quoted prices, interest rates and yield curves.
 Fair values determined by Level 3 inputs utilize unobservable data points for which there is little or no market data, which require the Company to develop its own assumptions for the asset or liability.
-There were no transfers between fair value measurement levels during the three or six months ended June 30, 2019 or 2018.
+There were no transfers between fair value measurement levels during the nine months ended September 30, 2020 or 2019.

 The Company's investment portfolio may include fixed income securities that do not always trade on a daily basis.
 As a result, the pricing services used by the Company apply other available information as applicable through processes such as benchmark yields, benchmarking of like securities, sector groupings and matrix pricing to prepare valuations.
 The Company validates the prices provided by its third party pricing services by obtaining market values from other pricing sources and analyzing pricing data in certain instances.
-The Company also invests in certain reverse repurchase agreements which are collateralized by deposits in the form of U.S. Government Securities and Obligations for an amount no less than 102% of their value.
-The Company does not record an asset or liability for the collateral as the Company is not permitted to sell or re-pledge the collateral.
-The collateral has at least the prevailing credit rating of U.S. Government Treasuries and Agencies.
-The Company utilizes a third party custodian to manage the exchange of funds and ensure that collateral received is maintained at 102% of the value of the reverse repurchase agreements on a daily basis.
+The Company has from time to time invested in certain reverse repurchase agreements which are collateralized by deposits in the form of U.S. Government Securities and Obligations for an amount no less than 102% of their value.
+The Company has not recorded an asset or liability for the collateral as the Company was not permitted to sell or re-pledge the collateral.
+The collateral had at least the prevailing credit rating of U.S. Government Treasuries and Agencies.
+The Company utilized a third party custodian to manage the exchange of funds and ensure that collateral received is maintained at 102% of the value of the reverse repurchase agreements on a daily basis.